cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 {{#include ../listings/ch10-testing-cairo-programs/no_listing_06_test_gas/src/lib.cairo}}
 ```

-## Benchmarking the gas usage of a specific operation
+## Benchmarking the Gas Usage of a Specific Operation

 When you want to benchmark the gas usage of a specific operation, you can use the following pattern in your test function.